Tips for Minimizing Your Fall Risk

 Be proactive

-If you deal with any of these, you may wish to speak with your doctor about ways to directly manage them.
+If you deal with any of these risk factors, you may want to speak with your doctor about ways to directly manage them.
 Consider even seeing a physical therapist to address them through specific interventions to improve your overall mobility and decrease your fall risk.
-Often times, these impairments occur in combination with one another, not just singularly, as well as in conjunction with other factors such as advanced age, having depression and/or anxiety, and certain medications use and side effects.2 Being proactive about managing what you are able should be your first approach.

 Environmental factors

 Environmental factors play a large role in falls as well.
-While public places should be up to code with the Americans with Disabilities Act (ADA) accessibility standards to allow access for all mobility levels, hence decreasing fall risks, we know that this, unfortunately, is not always the case.3 I highly encourage you to advocate for ADA accessible standards in all public places, but let’s also not overlook the accessibility and safety of where you most likely spend majority of your time: your home.
+While public places should be up to code with the Americans with Disabilities Act (ADA) and accessibility standards to allow access for all mobility levels (hence decreasing fall risks), we know that this, unfortunately, is not always the case.3

 Your own home